 We are authorized to make loans to District Associations and OFIs, and to buy participation interests in eligible loans as specified under the Farm Credit Act.
 As a result, our loan portfolio is concentrated in rural communities and the agricultural industry.
 Earnings, loan growth and credit quality of our loan portfolio can be affected significantly by the general state of the economy, primarily as it affects agriculture and users of agricultural products.
 We actively manage our credit risk through various policies and standards, including our Loan Committee reviewing significant loan transactions.
 Our underwriting standards include analysis of five credit factors: repayment capacity, capital position, collateral, management ability and loan terms.
 These standards vary by agricultural industry and are updated to reflect current market conditions.

-The credit quality of our loan portfolio has been consistently strong over the past three-year period, with 98.3 percent of our portfolio in the acceptable category at December 31, 2021, compared to 99.3 and 97.9 percent at December 31, 2020 and 2019, respectively.
+The credit quality of our loan portfolio has been consistently strong over the past three-year period, with 99.6 percent of our portfolio in the acceptable category at December 31, 2022, compared to 98.3 and 99.3 percent at December 31, 2021 and 2020, respectively.
 Acceptable loans represent the highest quality and are expected to be fully collectible.
 Overall credit quality remains strong, supported by commodity prices.
 As a majority of our loans are wholesale loans, we expect our credit quality will remain very strong, even if District Associations experience declines in their retail credit quality in the future.
-While these are individually large credits, numerous individual credits comprise District Associations' underlying portfolios.
-Each District Association has allowances for loan losses, earnings and capital that absorb their credit losses before they would impact our wholesale loans.
+While wholesale loans are individually large credits, each loan is secured by all assets of the District Association, including the diverse portfolio of individual loans held by the Association.
+Additionally, each District Association has allowances for loan losses, earnings and capital that absorb their credit losses before they would impact our wholesale loans.

-The credit quality of our retail portfolio remains strong with acceptable and other assets especially mentioned (special mention) at 97.7, 96.8 and 94.4 percent as of December 31, 2021, 2020 and 2019, respectively.
+The credit quality of our retail portfolio remains strong with acceptable and other assets especially mentioned (special mention) at 97.9, 97.7 and 96.8 percent as of December 31, 2022, 2021 and 2020, respectively.
 Substandard and doubtful loans, collectively called adverse loans, are loans identified as showing some credit weakness according to our credit standards.
-Credit quality of the retail portfolio was positively impacted by participation purchases during 2021.
+Credit quality of the retail portfolio was positively impacted by commodity prices in certain sectors during 2022 resulting in strong net farm income.
 While credit quality is currently strong, negative economic trends could impact borrowers and may result in changes to credit quality in our loan portfolio.
 While the credit classification reflects the likelihood that these loans will experience stress or other credit weakness, the potential loss is significantly mitigated as many of these loans are well collateralized or include significant credit enhancements including guarantees with third parties that generally have strong financial positions.
 Refer to the Risk Assets and Retail Credit Risk Management sections for further discussion.